Divided Attention: Unsupervised Multi-Object Discovery with Contextually Separated Slots: Experiments

-We reproduce the ideal conditions of the experiments reported in \cite{yang2019unsupervised} to understand the effect of our conditional decoder on the adversarial training scheme.
-Instead of using binary segmentation masks, we generate flow-image pairs that contain $n = 2,3,4$ regions and corresponding statistically independent motion patterns.
-We adopt object masks from the DAVIS dataset and paste them onto complex background images so that the network cannot overfit to image appearance for reconstruction and segmentation.
-During training, we fix the number of slots to be 4 and the network is unaware of the number of objects.
+\textbf{Diagnostic data and ablation.} Due to the limited availability of benchmark datasets for multiple moving objects, we reproduce the ideal conditions of the experiments reported in \cite{yang2019unsupervised} to perform controlled ablation studies.
+We generate flow-image pairs that contain $n = 2,3,4$ regions with statistically independent motion patterns.
+We adopt object masks from DAVIS and paste them onto complex background images so that the network cannot overfit to image appearance for reconstruction and segmentation.
+During training and testing, we fix the number of slots to be 4.

-We evaluate our models on 300 validation samples and measure the performance by two criteria: \emph{bootstrapping IoU (bIoU)} and \emph{successful partition counts (SPC)}.
-We match each ground truth object mask to the most likely segment (with the highest IoU), and then compute bIoU by averaging this IoU across all objects in the dataset.
-This metric measures how successfully each object is bootstrapped by motion.
-However, bIoU does not penalize falsely bootstrapped blobs.
-In addition, SPC counts the number of cases where the number of objects in the segmentation output matches the ground truth number of objects.
-As the architecture itself is not aware of the number of objects in each flow-image pair during testing, multiple slots may map to the same object.
-We call this phenomenon slot confusion.
-A higher SPC is achieved when information is separated among slots, reducing confusion.
+We evaluate on 300 validation samples and measure the performance by \emph{bootstrapping IoU (bIoU)} and \emph{successful partition counts (SPC)}. bIoU is computed by matching each ground truth object mask to the segment with the highest IoU, and averaging this IoU across all objects in the dataset.
+It measures how successfully each object is bootstrapped.
+As bIoU does not penalize falsely bootstrapped blobs, in addition, SPC counts the number of cases where the number of objects in the segmentation output matches the ground truth number of objects.
+As multiple slots may map to the same object, a higher SPC is achieved when information is separated among slots, reducing such confusion.

-Table~\ref{tab:adv} summarizes the results on these diagnostic data.
-Our conditional decoder allows exploiting photometric information, in addition to motion, improving bIoU; adversarial learning fosters better separation among slots, reducing slot confusion and improving SPC.